austinthecoder/pinger/README.md

 ## Running on Heroku

+These instructions assume you have a good understanding of Heroku.

 * Create an app on Heroku on the cedar stack
 * Setup Redis
   * Add the Redis To Go add-on